 - 5 Replace the tire and tighten the lug nuts partially.
-The mounting faces of the wheel, lug nuts and wheels must be free from any dirt or lubricant of any kind. - 6 Tighten the lug nuts on opposite sides in turn, and check that there is no play in the wheel. - 2 Lower the jack to lower the truck to the ground, then tighten the lug nuts to the specified tightening torque (For details, see service data). - A Precautions for adjusting the inflation pressure when repairing a puncture. - The tires used on forklift trucks have a high inflation pressure, so any cracks or deformation of the rim are extremely dangerous.
+The mounting faces of the wheel, lug nuts and wheels must be free from any dirt or lubricant of any kind. - 6 Tighten the lug nuts on opposite sides in turn, and check that there is no play in the wheel. - 2 Lower the jack to lower the truck to the ground, then tighten the lug nuts to the specified tightening torque (For details, see service data). - 8 Check and adjust the inflation pressure.
+Tire inflation pressure : For details, see 5-3 page, CHECK BEFORE STARTING ENGINE. - A Precautions for adjusting the inflation pressure when repairing a puncture. - The tires used on forklift trucks have a high inflation pressure, so any cracks or deformation of the rim are extremely dangerous.
 When adjusting the inflation pressure, do not raise the pressure above the correct level under any circumstances.
 If the pressure of the compressor is not adjusted beforehand, the pressure inside the tire will rise to the maximum air pressure of the compressor, and this may cause a serious accident.
 Therefore, always be extremely careful when carrying out this work.

-10) FUSES REPLACEMENT
+9) FUSES REPLACEMENT